laurentganne/lexis-use-cases/weather-climate/applications/risico/README.md

 ![App template](images/risico_app.png)

-The associated workflow created first a Virtual Machine.
+The associated workflow creates first a Virtual Machine.
 Then downloads in parallel GFS and geographical data files.
 Docker is then installed on the Virtual Machine and the WPS GPS pre-processing container is run.